 An increasing number of research funders require or recommend that both research results and research data should be open.
 Making research data freely accessible increases research transparency, the possibility of repetition and, therefore, the reliability.
 For example, the Academy of Finland urges research data to be made available in national or international repositories.
-Examples of repositories that meet the requirements of the Academy of Finland are the Finnish Social Science Data Archive (FSD), FIN-CLARIN (language resources in Finland), the services of the Ministry of Education and Culture's Open Science and Research-initiatives (Avoin tiede ja tutkimus), CERN:s Zenodo-arcive and European Data Infrastructure (EUDAT).
+Examples of repositories that meet the requirements of the Academy of Finland are the Finnish Social Science Data Archive (FSD), FIN-CLARIN (The language bank of Finland), open data services in Finland (Avoin tiede), CERN:s Zenodo-arcive and European Data Infrastructure (EUDAT).

 Sherpa/Juliet includes research funding bodies that require research data to be made freely available.

 Why manage & share your data?
 (MIT Libraries)

 By archiving your research data you will improve reliability, transparency, and the impact of research and enable easier and more effective utilization of research results.